After Your Course FAQs

 - TheWashBoard.org: This free website helps Washington residents and students attending college in Washington find scholarships that fit their needs.

 Keep track of your UW course information, including the UW course syllabus your teacher shared at the beginning of the course.
-You’ll want to share which courses you have taken, along with your final UW grade, on your college applications.
-Your high school grade and the name of the course you have taken also appears on your high school transcript.

 Please review the UW notice regarding the Family Educational Rights and Privacy Act (FERPA), which affords eligible students certain rights with respect to their education records.